Washington Total Loss Law Explained

 3. Published Classified Advertisements.
 Insurers may reference published classified ads from newspapers, online marketplaces, or other listing services showing asking prices for comparable vehicles in the relevant market area.

 4. Computerized Valuation Database With at Least 85% Market Coverage.
 If using a valuation service or database, Washington requires that the source demonstrate at least 85% coverage of the relevant market.
-This 85% market coverage requirement is one of Washington's most distinctive consumer protections, as it ensures that computerized valuations reflect actual market conditions rather than outdated or incomplete data.
+This requirement ensures that computerized valuations reflect actual market conditions rather than outdated or incomplete data.

 The 150-mile geographic radius is particularly significant.
 If an insurer presents comparables from outside this range, policyholders may have grounds to challenge the valuation.
 Similarly, if a computerized database cannot demonstrate 85% market coverage for the relevant area, its results may be contestable.
 Drivers who believe their insurer has not followed these standards should learn how to challenge insurance company comparable vehicles to build a stronger case.
 To understand what your vehicle may actually be worth on the open market, you can Check Your Car's True Market Value using current listing data.